charleslamb212/FROGGER-Game/README.md

  ## MVP
 * Render a game board with different moving obstacles (cars, etc)
-* Set the board up so if the frog is hit or falls in the water, he loses a frog.
+* Set the board up so if the frog is hit or falls in the water, he dies and the game is over.
 * Set the winning conditions to crossing the board to the lily pads.
 * Create a game refresh button without reloading entire page/

 ## Stretch Goals
 *If user wins, speed up moving car intervals for next round.
 *Attempt using canvas to add aesthetics to the board.
+*Add audio to increase engagement.

 ## Potential Roadblocks
-* Looping th motion of moving obstacles on the board correctly.
+* Looping the motion of moving obstacles on the board correctly.
-* Enabling user having accurate controls; button assignment).
+* Enabling user having accurate controls to mimic original game; button assignment.